What are the Processes Behind Manufacturing a Solar Light?

 Posted by Stephen Shickadance in Inspiring Projects.

 Solar lighting is a bit of a modern marvel.
 Sure, we don't often think about the manufacturing process of solar light, or how light is installed, or what fuels the light fixture to begin with.
 Those topics often take less priority when we're trying to meet up with friends at night to catch the latest blockbuster movie or television show.
-But if you think about it, there's a little bit of magic that happens inside of the components of a solar powered outdoor light.
+But if you think about it, there's a little bit of magic that happens inside of the components of a solar-powered outdoor light.
 What we don't realize is that the mundane is actually quite fantastic, and it's hidden in the inner workings of the solar light as a whole.
 Here's how the most important components of a solar light come together to reproduce the light given to us from the Earth's largest bulb in the sky.

 Solar Panel Manufacturing

 The manufacturing process with solar lighting (the method that Greenshine uses) starts with silicon.
 A vast majority of photovoltaic materials are manufactured from silicon because it's an incredibly abundant resource, making up about 25% of the Earth's crust by weight.
 A silicon "seed" is dipped into a large vat of melted silicon and slowly rotated to draw out the purest silicon substance, which eventually hardens into an ingot.
 From this long cylinder of hardened, pure silicon, extremely thin slices are cut from the ingot and then prepped to have solar cells installed on them.
 This particular process is extremely slow and somewhat wasteful of silicon since the ingot is often trimmed down--but it produces the most efficient panels on the market.
 This is what's called the Czochralski method.

 Why are ingots trimmed?

 Ingots are trimmed down in such a way to reduce as much silicon waste as possible, but also to shape the wafers so they fit properly onto a solar array small enough to be supported by a solar light pole.
 Thankfully, the wasted silicon can be re-used into other panels.
 Typically the excess is added back into the solar cell manufacturing process for poly-crystalline solar cells--a less-efficient solar technology, one that isn't used for our solar lights.
 Greenshine utilizes only the most efficient materials on the market for solar powered outdoor lighting today.
 Does it take longer to produce mono-crystalline wafers?
 Yes.
 Does it produce more silicon waste?
 Yes, but that silicon is used in other solar panel products.
-Is it time consuming, expensive, and tedious?
+Is it time-consuming, expensive, and tedious?
 Yes, but we wouldn't have it any other way.
-That's what sets Greenshine apart from competition.
+That's what sets Greenshine apart from the competition.